nevrome/cultrans.bronzeageburials.article2019/README.md

 ### Published in:

-Not yet published.
+Not yet published: In review.

 ### Abstract:

-European Bronze Age archaeology traditionally focusses on two major dimensions to categorise burials – although there is an immense variability of attendant phenomena within this spectrum – flat graves versus burial mounds and cremation versus inhumation.
+European Bronze Age archaeology traditionally focusses on two major dimensions to categorise burials -- although there is an immense variability of attendant phenomena within this spectrum -- flat graves versus burial mounds and cremation versus inhumation.
 These traits are an indispensable ingredient for common archaeological narratives of sociocultural interaction and cultural evolution.
 This paper presents a